-Amanda Silberling is a writer, artist, community organizer, and multimedia journalist.
-Currently, she writes about how technology impacts people at TechCrunch, including coverage about social media, labor, public policy, and the creator economy.
+Currently, she is a senior culture writer at TechCrunch, reporting on how technology impacts people, including coverage about social media, labor, public policy, and the creator economy.

 After receiving the Kelly Writers House’s Creative Ventures Grant, Amanda went on tour with 1970s punk pioneer Alice Bag and up-and-comers Leggy to film a documentary about the intersection of punk and politics.
 Her first documentary, We’re Here, We’re Present: Women in Punk, premiered on VICE in June 2017.
 It screened in Philadelphia and in Madrid, Spain for Cineteca Madrid’s Mujeres Hechas de Punk festival in summer 2018.

 In September 2016, Amanda helped launch We Are Watching, a feminist art collective at the University of Pennsylvania that worked to eradicate identity-based violence.
 We Are Watching projects received local and national news coverage, along with praise from Governor Tom Wolf, Senator Bob Casey, and Ashton Kutcher.

 Amanda plays on a recreational softball team called The Hamentashen.
 They won a whole three games last season!